Quirico Pignalberi: Beatification

-On 11 February 1992 the-then postulator for the Conventual Franciscans made a request to Bishop Dante Bernini of Albano to begin the cause of canonization for the late Pignalberi.
+On 11 February 1992, the then postulator for the Conventual Franciscans made a request to Bishop Dante Bernini of Albano to begin the cause of canonization for the late Pignalberi.
 The beatification process was set to commence on 27 March 1992 after the transfer of the competent forum from Albano to the Diocese of Anagni-Alatri.
 The diocesan process was inaugurated under Bishop Luigi Belloli on 20 June 1992 and closed on 1 July 2005 under Bishop Lorenzo Loppa.
-As the diocesan process took place he was proclaimed a Servant of God on 9 July 1992 after the Congregation for the Causes of Saints issued the official "nihil obstat" (nothing against) to the cause.
+As the diocesan process took place, he was proclaimed a Servant of God on 9 July 1992 after the Congregation for the Causes of Saints issued the official "nihil obstat" (nothing against) to the cause.
 The C.C.S. validated the process on 9 February 2007.

-The Positio was taken to the C.C.S. in 2011 and passed onto consulting theologians on 3 February 2015 who voiced their approval while the cardinal and bishop members of the C.C.S. also voiced their approval to the cause on 9 February 2016.
-On 3 March 2016 he was proclaimed to be Venerable after Pope Francis confirmed that the late priest had lived a model Christian life of heroic virtue.
+The Positio was taken to the C.C.S. in 2011 and passed on to consulting theologians on 3 February 2015, who voiced their approval while the cardinal and bishop members of the C.C.S. also voiced their approval of the cause on 9 February 2016.
+On 3 March 2016, he was proclaimed to be Venerable after Pope Francis confirmed that the late priest had lived a model Christian life of heroic virtue.

 The current postulator assigned to the cause is Angelo Paleri.